Snowplow Dozer Has Arrived

 By the time many people head to school or work,

-The other day, during the daytime,
+The other day, during daylight hours,

 The bucket on the front